JID8201/CHaRM-Android-App/README.md

   1. Set your development device to developer mode by following the instructions [here](https://developer.android.com/studio/debug/dev-options)
   2. Once you've set your device to developer mode, plug the phone or tablet into your development computer using a phone to USB cable
-  3. Once this is done, press the green sideways triangle in the top right hand corner of your Android Studio Window (this is the same window you used to build the Android App previously)
+  3. Once this is done, press the green sideways triangle in the top right-hand corner of your Android Studio Window (this is the same window you used to build the Android App previously)

 ## Run Instructions
-Once the CHaRM App is installed, all you need to do to run it it maneuver to it on the device and open it.
+Once the CHaRM App is installed, all you need to do to run it is and open it (should be named CHaRM).

 ## Troubleshooting
 - If you get an error when submitting a recycling order, you have internet/cell signal, and the live website is up and running, then the problem likely is in the web app backend so go check there first.